denilsonsa/lyne-solver/README.md

 * Numbers `1`, `2`, `3`, `4` denote gray shapes that have 1, 2, 3 or 4 paths passing through them.
 * Space character denotes an empty space.

 Note that the original LYNE game only contains 3 shapes and does not have all 4 types of gray nodes.
-Also, the largest puzzle size in the original game seems to be 3x7.
-This solver does not have such limitations.

 About LYNE
 ----------